prakashdontaraju/docker-ecommerce/README.md

 * MySQL
 * Redis

-### Focus
+### Results

 I successfully engineered 3 batch data processing pipelines with PySpark while having the databases entirely on Docker.

 I ingested, pre-processed and visualized the data in these databases to validate their successful deployment.

+I also analyzed customer purchasing behavior.

+### Deployment

+I plan to write a blog post about how to deploy these 3 batch pipelines on Docker soon.
+Stay tuned!

 ## Data

 I chose the [eCommerce behavior data from multi category store](https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store) available on Kaggle to focus on successfully implementing the 3 batch pipelines.

-However, the business data I work with at my company and in most other environments requires more pre-processing than this data.
+Real business data requires more pre-processing than the transformations I performed with this data.

 ### Properties of data

- Data file contains behavior data for a 1 month (November 2019) from a large multi-category online store.
+ Data file contains customer behavior data on a large multi-category online store's website for 1 month (November 2019).

  Each row in the file represents an event.